-A: The program will be entering its thirteenth year this fall.
-So far, twenty-three students have graduated.
-Visit our students page to meet most of them.
+A: The program started in 1997.
+So far, over thirty have graduated from the program.
+Visit our "past students" page to meet most of them.

 Since this is an intensive research-oriented graduate program, we do not select more than 5-6 students.
 Additionally we strive to provide full / partial financial support to all admitted students.

 Q: How long does it take to process applications?

 A: Typically less than 2 months.

 Q: What is the cost of doing this program?

 One time admission fee: Rs.
 16,500

 Students are invited to apply for a scholarship which will enable a fee waiver.

 Q: What about staying facilities in Mumbai?